How to Obtain Compensation After a Motorcycle Accident in Ohio

 - Driver misjudgments – Another driver can misjudge your distance or speed and negligently cause a collision.
 This can happen in virtually any scenario but is common with drivers making a left turn or pulling out of a driveway.

-- Defective motorcycle parts or improper assembly – A company can be held liable for your accident if it was caused by their improper assembly of your bike, or if they built a defective part for your bike.
-Product liability cases can be highly technical and require a lawyer who is experienced in these complex cases.
+- Defective motorcycle parts or improper assembly – A company can be held liable for your accident if it was caused by improper assembly of your bike or if they built a defective part for your bike.
+Product liability cases can be highly technical and require a lawyer experienced in these complex cases.

-In a third-party insurance claim, you will have to cooperate with the insurance adjuster’s investigation.
+You must cooperate with the insurance adjuster’s investigation in a third-party insurance claim.
 You will also have to provide documentation of your injuries.
 If the insurance adjuster determines their client was at fault, they will approve your claim and begin settlement negotiations.
-You do not have to accept the insurer’s first offer and you have every right to consult an attorney.
-However, if your claim is denied, you may benefit from appealing the insurer’s decision through their administrative process.
-Your other option is to move forward with a personal injury lawsuit.
+You do not have to accept the insurer’s first offer and have every right to consult an attorney.

-When an insurance settlement is not an option, the other route is through a personal injury lawsuit against the party liable for the accident.
+When an insurance settlement is not an option, the other route is through a personal injury lawsuit against the party liable.
 During this process, you will need to work with an attorney to build a case against the other individual.
-This includes gathering evidence that supports the other party’s responsibility for the crash and your resulting injuries.
+This includes gathering evidence supporting the other party’s responsibility for the crash and your injuries.

 Common types of evidence in motorcycles cases include: